AtomMaterialUI/material-theme-docs/docs/configuration/features-settings.md

   title: Project Frame Settings
 ---

-This feature is only available for premium users.
+Some of these features are only available for premium users.
 {:class='card-panel warn'}

 Here you can turn on and off specific features of the Material Theme for even further customization.